 Mercedes-Maybach has just launched its first SUV, though the model isn’t based on the GLS as had been expected but rather the legendary G-Class.
 That mystery G-Class initially thought to be a pickup has turned out to be a new open-top model for the growing Maybach family.

-The vehicle is called a G650 Landaulet and is due for its world debut next month at the 2017 Geneva auto show.
+The vehicle is called a G650 Landaulet, and it made its world debut this week at the 2017 Geneva auto show.
 A Landaulet is typically a sedan where part of the roof can be folded away to provide an open-air experience for those riding in the back.
 Some readers will recall that Maybach, back when it was a standalone brand, unveiled a Landaulet version of its 62 sedan.

 In the G650 Landaulet, the driver and front passenger are accommodated under a closed roof, while in the rear are two extending seats lifted out of the S-Class and covered by a soft-top roof that can open or close at the push of a button.
 Another button controls a partition glass that separates the rear from the driver's section.
 The glass also has an electronic tint feature for added privacy.
 (The open-top option is currently unique to the G650 Landaulet, though there have been similar open-top versions of the G-Class before.)

 Other goodies include a massage function for the rear seats, temperature controlled cupholders, folding tables, and two 10-inch entertainment screens.
 Premium elements include high-grade leather trim with diamond stitching, chrome-plating, and a choice of three colors for the roof.